 Things to know before you go!

 Sintra is a very charming Portuguese town situated within easy reach of its capital Lisbon, and this is where you’ll find plenty of fantastic attractions.
-This place is home to old castle ruins, beautiful palaces, hiking trails, ancient churches, national park and incredible coastal scenery.
+This place is home to old castle ruins, beautiful palaces, hiking trails, ancient churches, a national park and incredible coastal scenery.
 Due to its proximity to Lisbon, it gets very crowded, especially in the summer month, and once you arrive in town, it’s effortless to see why.

 - If you are planning on visiting all the major sites in town as well as all the castles, not to mention the coast and forests, you’ll need at least two days, if not more.
 There is lots of walking involved between the attractions, so come prepared.